-Improvement of efficiency in pseudo-tree based distributed best first search
+Efficient methods for pseudo-tree based distributed best first search

-Toshihiro Matsui and Hiroshi Matsuo \
+Toshihiro Matsui and Hiroshi Matsuo

 Abstract- Distributed constraint optimization problem is an area of research in multi agent system.
 In recent years, a distributed constraint optimization algorithm, which performs best-first search in bottom up manner according to pseudo tree, was proposed.
 In this paper, we propose several efficient methods for the distributed bottom up best-first search.
 Derivation of partial solution is introduced to decrease number of backtracking among agents, Synchronization control method is applied to decrease number of communication message cycles.
-In addition, error bounds are applied to obtain quasi optimal solution within less number of message cycles.
-Experiment results are shown for the efficiency evaluation of the proposed heuristics methods.
+Additionally, error bounds are applied to obtain quasi optimal solution within less number of message cycles.
+Results of experiments are shown for the efficiency evaluation of the proposed heuristics methods.